Fluoxetine Review: Happiness in a Pill?

 Conclusion

-The medication causes side effects for some patients, most frequently nervousness and insomnia.
-A more rare but serious side effect is the increased risk of suicidal thoughts and behaviors, and this risk appears to only affect young adults and children.
+A more rare but more serious side effect is increased risk of suicidal thoughts and behaviors, and this risk appears to only affect young adults and children.

 Fluoxetine users are instructed to avoid drinking alcohol entirely while taking the medication.